ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Deployment Considerations {#deployment}

-Client uses Privacy Pass to separate attestation context and redemption context.
+A Client uses Privacy Pass to separate attestation context and redemption context.
 Linking or combining these contexts can reveal sensitive information about the Client, including their identity or browsing history.
 Depending on the deployment model, separating these contexts can take different forms.
-The Origin, Attester, and Issuer portrayed in {{fig-overview}} can be instantiated and deployed in a number of different ways.
+The Origin, Attester, and Issuer portrayed in {{fig-overview}} can be instantiated and deployed in a number of ways.
 This section covers some expected deployment models and their corresponding security and privacy considerations.
 The discussion below assumes non-collusion between entities when operated by separate parties.
 Mechanisms for enforcing non-collusion are out of scope for this architecture.

 ## Shared Origin, Attester, Issuer {#deploy-shared}